kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

 #### 1. How many breweries are present in each state?

-    # I am using the count function to count the number of breweries grouped by "state"
+We answer this question by using `count` function in base to count the number of breweries grouped by "state".
+This prints put a dataframe with two columns `state` which is the state name and `freq` which is the number of breweries in a given state.
+Each row represents one state.

     count(breweries, "State")